 If you're going to attend welding school on a part-time basis, then the timing of your graduation will depend on your schedule and availability.
 If you do have prior welding experience, then you may be able to finish your program earlier than expected.
 With prior experience, it is possible to appeal to the school, asking for an exception through a course waiver.
-There are also accelerated programs that can be faster and they usually involve intensive training.
+There are also accelerated programs that can be faster and involve more intense training.

 Example Trade School Welding Program Lengths